 Dealing with Date Ranges:

 The above examples let us use query parameters to get logs from a specific day using its timestamp.
 The farmOS API provides an extended query parameter syntax that will allow us to specify a range of dates.
-For example, the follow request asks for all harvest logs that occurred on or before May 7th:
+For example, the following request asks for all harvest logs that occurred on or before May 7th:

 /log.json?type=farm_harvest&timestamp[le]=1557201600